Mount Diablo Thrust Fault: Seismic parameters

 The Mount Diablo Thrust Fault is approximately 25 km long, and dips at an angle of 38 degrees to the northeast.
 The Mount Diablo Thrust Fault is capable of generating an earthquake of magnitude MW=6.7.
 The predicted rupture surface begins 8 km below the surface, and there is thus no surface expression of the fault, and a low likelihood of surface rupture in the event of a large earthquake on the fault.
 No large historic earthquakes are known to have occurred on the Mount Diablo Thrust Fault.
 The recurrence interval for large earthquakes along the fault is predicted to be about 400 years.

 Related faults

 Compressive stresses are produced by offset and converging slip-strike motions between the Calaveras Fault and the Clayton-Marsh Creek-Greenville Fault which manifest in the Mount Diablo Thrust Fault.

 Nearby cities

-The Mount Diablo Thrust Fault underlays several cities and unincorporated communities in Contra Costa County: Alamo, Antioch, Blackhawk, Clayton, Concord, Danville, Diablo, San Ramon, and Walnut Creek.
+The Mount Diablo Thrust Fault underlays several cities and unincorporated communities in Contra Costa County: Alamo, Antioch, Blackhawk, Brentwood, Clayton, Concord, Danville, Diablo, San Ramon, and Walnut Creek.